 Why see a physiatrist?

 Generally, patients like the idea of physiatry because it focuses on healing through pain management and rehabilitation rather than surgery.
 Physiatrists provide enough pain management to enable patients to make progress with physical therapy and rehabilitation.
 Often, this focus is better as a long-term solution.
 Coastal Spine lives by the same philosophy.
-The doctors at Coastal Spine are all board-certified and are experts in their specific fields of physiatry.
-South Jersey’s top spine center emphasizes a non-surgical approach to back and neck pain, helping patients get back to their normal activities.
+The physicians at Coastal Spine are all board-certified and are experts in their specific fields of physiatry.
+South Jersey’s top spine center emphasizes a nonsurgical approach to back and neck pain, helping patients get back to their normal activities.
 Since physiatrists are experts in spine issues, receiving a diagnosis from them means you’re getting the most accurate reading of your symptoms.

 What can a physiatrist treat?

 Physiatrists treat a wide scope of conditions, ranging from short-term sports or work-related injuries to long-term chronic disorders.
 Seeing a physiatrist would be beneficial if you have:

 Physiatrists use many of the same diagnostic tools used by other physicians, such as X-rays, CT scans, MRI scans, and PET scans.
 Additionally, they use other specialized techniques like EMGs, nerve conduction studies, and somatosensory evoked potentials.